erikdubois/Ultimate-Linux-Mint-17.2/README.md

 ZSH and Oh-my-sh
 -----------------------
-I like bash but I prefer zsh.
+I like bash but I prefer zsh with lots of different theme to spice things up.
 So let us install that in the script

 ./install_zsh.sh